safaris since 1995

 Best of both worlds!
 This 7 day safari showcases the delights of Kruger, vibrant Cape Town and first class accommodation

 6 nights in the Kruger – one of South Africa’s best places for leopard viewing and elephant, lion, rhino and buffalo.
 A great family safari option

 Zambezi Wine Tour

-10 days of extraordinary wildlife and some of the best wines in the world on our 10 day trip to Zimbabwe and South Africa
+10 days of extraordinary wildlife and some of the best wines in the world on our tour to Zimbabwe and South Africa

 A complete overview to Cape Town, gateway to a rich cultural and historic heritage on the edge of the winelands